 Losing a loved one can be emotionally challenging.
 Your Dignity Memorial® professionals are here to support and guide you through the process of planning a funeral, cremation memorial or celebration of life that truly honors your loved one’s memory.

-and there is an immediate need, the first step is to near you or in the location of your choosing.
+When death occurs and there is an immediate need, the first step is to find a Dignity Memorial location near you or in the location of your choosing.
 Caring Dignity Memorial professionals will walk you through the next steps and schedule an arrangement conference.
 To help make a funeral home meeting easier, we’ve created some helpful checklists.

 The first checklist includes the things we need to help you secure a death certificate.
 The second checklist includes information you may want to provide so that we can help draft an obituary, if your family wants assistance.
 The third checklist includes what you'll need to bring to the arrangement conference itself.

 Download and print these checklists.

 From the information you provide during the arrangement conference, your Dignity Memorial provider will initiate the original death certificate.
 In most cases, it needs to be signed by a physician, who will also indicate the cause of death.
 The certificate then goes to the health department for registration and recording.
 The original certificate stays at the health department, which issues certified copies to you.
 Multiple copies of the death certificate are generally needed when handling the affairs—closing bank accounts, settling retirement accounts, selling an estate, etc.—of someone who has passed away.

 The following information about your loved one will be needed at the arrangement conference to begin the death certificate process:

 - Marital status and the surviving spouse’s name, if applicable